Notorious (ship): Inspiration

 The Mahogany Ship, a shipwreck first seen by Europeans in 1836, partly buried in sand dunes between Warrnambool and Port Fairy, and last seen in 1886, was part of the inspiration for Wylie.
 Several writers have claimed the Mahogany Ship was a Portuguese caravel that sailed from Batavia in 1520, down the eastern Australian seaboard and into Bass Strait, before entering the Southern Ocean.

 Caravels were a revolutionary design in ship evolution, being the first European vessels with a transom, with the steerboard taken to the rear of the ship.
-These ships were rigged with the lateen sail, borrowed from the Arabian dhow, a highly versatile and easily managed sail arrangement, allowing a degree of sailing into the wind.
-The caravels were small, fast, manoeuvrable, and easily handled by a small crew.
+These ships were rigged with the lateen sail, a sail in widespread use in the Mediterranean Sea since Roman times.

 Operational history

 Her maiden voyage, in January 2012, was from Port Fairy, through Bass Strait, to Port Phillip Bay.
 Since then, Notorious has sailed over 20,000 nautical miles between the Southern Ocean, Bass Strait, the Tasman and Coral Seas.
 Notorious is owned and operated by Seadog Sailing Inc, visiting Queensland ports.
 As a museum ship, it is also open for onboard and below deck Inspection.
 Notorious is the only sailing caravel in the Southern Hemisphere.